deathwaiting/jasper-reports-api/README.md

 [Gatling](https://gatling.io/) (simulations written in Kotlin) and is exposed as a separate optional Maven profile, so a regular `./mvnw install` never triggers it.

-- It forks the application with an embedded H2 database, populates a relatively large dataset (50 000 employee rows by default), and adds an artificial per-connection latency to mimic a real DB.
+- It forks the application backed by a real PostgreSQL instance started with Testcontainers (the Postgres image tag matches `docker-compose.yml`), populates a relatively large dataset (50 000 employee rows by default), and provides realistic DB round-trip latency.
+An extra per-connection latency can be added via `stress.db.latency.ms` if needed.
 - It uses the same report fixtures as the integration tests, including parameterised reports, reports with image resources, sub-reports and report books.
 - Load ramps linearly from `0` to a target number of concurrent users, then holds that load.
 - Fails (or warns in CI) when the 99th percentile response time exceeds the configured maximum or when requests fail.

+> Requires a running Docker daemon, as the forked app starts a PostgreSQL Testcontainer.

 Run it with: